franck-gaspoz/franck-gaspoz/README.md

 ### ⚡Ansi / Vt Console for console applications / CLI

-Ths library provides ANSI VT support (cursor,colors,screen size) for multi-plateform (windows, linux, osx, arm) console applications using C# and .NET Core 6:
+This library provides ANSI VT support (cursor,colors,screen size) for multi-plateform (windows, linux, osx, arm) console applications using C# and .NET Core 6:
 - **markup** language to embed **ANSI VT** sequences in any string using a fluent markup language
 - **ANSI/Vt parser** that can identify/remove escape sequences in a text
 - strings shortcuts and API methods